-Recent OCR Actions Make Implementing HIPAA Safeguards Imperative
+Recent OCR Actions Make Implementing HIPAA Safeguards Imperative for Organizations

 The United States Department of Health and Human Services (HHS) Office for Civil Rights (OCR) announced a HIPAA settlement of $2.2 million and a requirement for MAPFRE Life Insurance Company of Puerto Rico (MAPFRE) to implement a corrective action plan.
 This action was based on the impermissible disclosure of unsecured electronic protected health information (ePHI).

 On September 29, 2011, MAPFRE filed a breach report with OCR indicating that a USB data storage device (described as a “pen drive”) containing ePHI was stolen from its IT department, where the device was left overnight without safeguards.
 The device included complete names, dates of birth, and Social Security numbers that affected 2,209 individuals.
 MAPFRE was able to identify the breached ePHI by reconstituting the data on the computer on which the USB data storage device was attached.
 OCR’s investigation found noncompliance with the HIPAA Rules, specifically a failure to conduct its risk analysis and implement risk management plans, contrary to its prior representations; a failure to deploy encryption or an equivalent alternative measure on its laptops and removable storage media; and a failure to implement or delay in implementing other corrective measures.

 Mobile Devices Are Often the Main Cause of HIPAA Breaches